 The Australian Medical Acupuncture College Course Part 2Cost: $5,500.00

-General Course Summary
+General Course Summary and Introduction:

 The course consists of combined lectures, interactive case discussions with Q&A sessions and clinical mentoring sessions and a hospital visit.
 The examination process consists of a written, clinical and oral sections.
 The successful candidates are granted a title of FAMAC (Fellowship of the Australian Medical Acupuncture College).

 Pre-requisite requirements prior to undertaking Australian Medical Acupuncture Part 2 Fellowship Course:

 1. Completion of the Part 1 Course and a Certificate of completion of both written and clinical examination 2.
 Subsequent minimum of one year of practicing medical acupuncture as part of the medical practice before commencement 3.
 Currently actively practicing their medical specialty in general or specialty practice.
 4. Access to patients for medical acupuncture treatment.
 5. Current Medical registration with AHPRA.
 6. Able to travel interstate for practice visits on a monthly basis.

 Practice visits are a normal part of teaching for the Part 2 course and there will routinely be a visit to see your patients.
 Doctors entering the course should have patients in active treatment with medical acupuncture in their clinical practices.

 It is possible to be a Hospital based or Emergency specialist if there is access to follow up with patients: This aspect would need to be discussed prior to enrolment.